teddygroves/bibat/README.md

 everything from scratch, you can start with this template and edit it to match your specific use case.

+The strucutre is meant to be general enough to support a range of typical statistical workflows, from fitting a single model once to a single dataset to fitting arbitrary combinations of models and datasets in prior, posterior and kfold-cross-validation modes.

+Unfortunately, covering all these possibilities meant introducing some abstraction in the form of two concepts that are specific to the template:
+**data configuration** and **model configuration**.
+A data configuration points to and configures a function that turns some raw data into a Stan input.
+A model configuration points to some prepared data in the form of a Stan input and a model in the form of a Stan program, configures Stan's sampler and specifies which modes to run the model in (currently the options are prior, posterior and cross validation).

 ## Dependencies
 The only requirement in order to create a new project with cookiecutter-cmdstanpy is the python package